 Embrace the Cretan vibe in this labyrinthine seafront retreat with maxi dresses and billowing white linens.

-Locanda Ferrante (open from June to August) dishes up tempting Puglian cuisine on a rooftop terrace with sweeping sea views.
+Locanda Ferrante (open from May to September for lunch and June to August for dinner) dishes up tempting Puglian cuisine on a rooftop terrace with sweeping sea views.
 The menu changes every month to make the most of local seafood and sun-kissed Mediterranean produce.
 In fine weather, the all-white sea-view terrace is hard to resist.
 Breakfast is served in an atmospheric 16th-century gunpowder cellar.

 Head to the rooftop with a cocktail in hand, or sample robust reds and fragrant rosés from the hotel’s extensive cellar.